 Health Hero Training Camp

 Germs don’t stand a chance against a trained health hero!
-Take aim on tooth decay, launch an attack on plaque, run the MyPlate relay, and toss around all sorts of healthy ideas with this action-packed, self-guided program.
-The Health Hero Training Camp is an active approach to oral health and nutrition education; helping kids learn about their bodies with their bodies and inspiring a bit of healthy competition.
-Ideal for your library, recreation center or school, the Health Hero Training Camp is an experience you can bring to life by just borrowing the kit.
-You get all materials and an Educator’s Guide.
+Take aim on tooth decay, launch an attack on plaque, run the MyPlate relay, and toss around all sorts of healthy ideas with this action-packed program.
+The Health Hero Training Camp is an active approach to health education; helping kids learn about their bodies with their bodies and inspiring a bit of healthy competition.
+Ideal for your library, recreation center or school, the Health Hero Training Camp is an experience you can bring to life by borrowing the kit, materials, and Educator’s Guide.
 Need more help to make this program a reality?
 Contact us to schedule a Training Camp presentation by educators from CHI St. Joseph Children’s Health.
 This experience can be modified to meet the needs of people ages 5-18.

 The Labyrinth Project is a resiliency-based program for preschool educators who believe they can unlock a child’s potential with advanced play and problem-solving skills.
 The key to success in Kindergarten is not what children know but how they learn it in preschool.
 The Labyrinth Project offers interested Early Childhood Education Centers no cost training for teachers in their choice of play-based instruction or social-emotional learning strategies.
 A stipend, iPad, access to the GOLD assessment tool and classroom resources accompany technical assistance for teachers plus ongoing support and evaluation from staff and students at Millersville University.
 Click here for more information or call 717.397.7625